draxil/jsonkeys/Readme.md

 Basically a thing I've knocked together to answer a query on [json2nd](https://github.com/draxil/json2nd)!
 I actually now find it a bit handy when looking at a new JSON file I don't know.
 Like json2nd it should not choke on large files, although the implmentation here is a bit more go standard library.
 I may expand this if anyone cares, so let me know if it's useful.

+Possible future:

+1. Use the JSON scanner logic from json2nd to make it fast.
+2. Depth options.

+More or less likely depending on who cares, so if you have use of this please let me know.